Sergius I of Constantinople: Early career

+Siege of Constantinople

+In June 626 Persian troops appeared before Chalcedon, making camp in expectation of the Avar army.
+With Heraclius away on his campaign against Sassanid Persia, Sergius I and Bonus seem to have considered sending the emperor's son Heraclius Constantine to his father for assistance.
+Ultimately they decided that the emperor and the co-emperor should not both be absent during the crisis and instead sent a message to the emperor.
+Heraclius, however, was unwilling to abandon his campaign and merely sent instructions for the defense of the city.
+On 29 June the Avar vanguard reached Adrianople.
+An attempt at negotiations with the Avar Khagan failed and the main army reached Constantinople on 29 July.

-By 622, Sergius' abilities were well recognized by Heraclius.
+By 622, Sergius I's abilities were well recognized by Heraclius.
 As a result, Heraclius assigned Sergius the care of both his son Theotokos and Constantinople.
 In 626 during the absence of the Emperor's campaign against Sassanid Persia, the Avars and Sassanid Persians, aided by large number of allied Slavs, laid siege to Constantinople.
 Along with the magister militum Bonus, he had been named regent and was in charge of the city's defense.
 He led a litany to the Hodegetria icon just before the final attack of the Avars, and right after completing it a huge storm crushed the invading fleet, saving Constantinople.
-It is reported that Sergius carried the Icon of the Mother of God around the city walls of Constantinople.
-The storm was credited as a miracle from the Mother of God, though Sergius was credited with persuading her to the point of involvement.
-It was rumoured that a previous hymn of the Eastern Orthodox Church was composed in honour of this battle and of Sergius.
+It is reported that Sergius I carried the Icon of the Mother of God around the city walls of Constantinople.
+The storm was credited as a miracle from the Mother of God, though Sergius I was credited with persuading her to the point of involvement.
+It was rumoured that a previous hymn of the Eastern Orthodox Church was composed in honour of this battle and of Sergius I.